 How AccessAbility Officer Solves PDF Accessibility and Title II Compliance for You

-For Title II compliance under the ADA, there are 2 paths for municipalities and state agencies to take.
+Whether it’s PDF accessibility or web accessibility, there are 2 paths for municipalities and state agencies to take.

 AccessAbility Officer